microsoft/pxt-arcade/docs/tutorials/valentine.md

 **Will you be my Valentine?**

-Here's a game I made just for you...<br/>
+Here's a game I made just for you<br/>
-...but the real gift is that you can edit the code to make changes to the game!
+...but the real gift is that you can edit the code to make changes of your own!

 ![A heart flying around to catch valentines](/static/tutorials/valentine/valentine.gif "This is what we'll be making today!" )